Comparison

 WordPress

-With WordPress, you’ll definitely need SEO plugins like Yoast, RankMath, or All-in-One SEO to get started.
-These tools help you manage things like meta tags, schema markup, sitemaps, and even social sharing previews.
+With WordPress, you'll definitely need SEO plugins like Yoast, RankMath, or All-in-One SEO to get started.
+These tools help you manage meta tags, schema markup, sitemaps, and social sharing previews.

 Framer

-If you’re curious about Framer seo, I’ve actually written a full article on my experience about Framer seo tips for begginers.
+If you're curious about Framer SEO, I've written a full article on Framer SEO tips for beginners.

 Designer Workflow: Drag vs Design